 A well known temporary restraining order lawyer (TRO) with over 25 years experience, David Pflaum helps win the case if you have received TRO paperwork from the San Diego County Sheriff or a process server ordering you to stay away from someone or some place.

 Attorney Pflaum also helps if you need protection from civil harassment or a threat of harm from another person and require your own TRO.

 Click here for more: previous results.

 HOW THE EXPERIENCED TRO LAWYER HELPS YOU WIN

 A temporary restraining order hearing is like a trial without a jury.
-The rules of evidence generally apply and each side, the petitioner and the respondent, generally gets to present their version of the case to the judge.
+The rules of evidence apply and each side, the petitioner and the respondent, generally gets to present their version of the case to the judge.

-The judge then generally makes a decision in court whether the TRO should be dismissed or should become a permanent restraining order for up to three years.
+The judge then makes a decision in court whether the TRO should be dismissed or should become a permanent restraining order for up to three years.

 Preparation.
 Mr. Pflaum meets extensively with his client to talk about the case and determine the right strategy.

 He helps his client and witnesses prepare to testify and to produce documents, photographs, letters, emails, and other evidence that the lawyer presents to the judge during trial to persuade the judge to dismiss, or approve, the TRO.